-Note: These questions are part of a larger data base of questions on Module 25 & are selected to represent the type of question you should expect be included on the final.
-You can, in fact, expect to see many of these very same questions on that exam.
-Exam questions, however, may deal with topics not covered in the self tests or in lectures but are discussed in your textbook.
+Note: These questions are part of a larger data base of questions & are selected to represent the type of question you should expect be included on tests.
+Exam questions may deal with topics not covered in the self tests or in lectures but are discussed in your textbook.
 You are responsible for the content of your text book plus the content of lectures, interactive activities, & material on the web site.

 2. Forming impressions & making judgments about the traits of others is called:

 3. Stereotypes are widely held beliefs that people have certain traits because:

 of the fundamental attribution error

 4. Prejudice is to discrimination as:

 schema is to stereotype

 5. Stereotypes can best be described as